kalisio/kdk/docs/api/map/globe-mixins.md

 * **getCesiumLayerByName(name)** retrieve the underlying Cesium object for a given layer
 * **createCesiumLayer(options)** creates the underlying Cesium object based on a [catalog layer descriptor](./services.md#catalog-service), will check all registered constructor for any one matching
 * **registerCesiumConstructor(constructor)** registers a Cesium constructor function for a given type of layer
-* **center(longitude, latitude, altitude, heading, pitch, roll)** centers the globe view to visualize a given point at a given altitude with and orientation (default is pointing ground vertically [0, 0, -90])
+* **center(longitude, latitude, altitude, heading, pitch, roll, options)** centers the globe view to visualize a given point at a given altitude with and orientation (default is pointing ground vertically [0, 0, -90]), some options like an animation `duration` can also be added
 * **getCenter()** get the current globe view center as longitude, latitude and altitude
 * **getBounds()** get the current map view bounds as `[ [south, west], [north, east] ]`